The Settings menu on your iPhone allows you to change options and preferences for many of the apps and services on your phone.

-The steps in this guide are going to show you how to delete apps on an iPhone if you don’t want to or are unable to tap and hold on them.
+This tutorial is going to show you how to delete apps through settings on an iPhone if you don’t want to or are unable to tap and hold on to them.

 - Open the Settings app.